 - Collared polo shirts from school sponsored groups, like Power of the Pen, Calculating Minds, Mock Trial, Handbells, Bethany Singers, Orffestsra, etc., may be worn at any time.

 - Solid white, navy blue or gray sweaters or sweater vests or sweatshirts may be worn.

 - There should be no ornamentation except for Bethany logos, which includes lettering, stripes or logos.

 - Fleece and sweatshirts with hoods, hand-warmers, pockets or zippers are considered outside wear and may not be worn inside unless they contain a Bethany logo.

 - Bethany sweatshirts, embroidered with the school logo and the student’s name, may be ordered through the school office and are also available at the uniform stores.

 - Eighth grade students may wear sweatshirts and polo shirts from their chosen high school third and fourth quarters.
 However, T-shirts from their chosen school may not be worn.

-- Only solid colored white, navy, black, or gray socks are allowed – they must match each other
+- Only solid colored white, navy, black, or grey socks are allowed – they must match each other

 - Tights or leggings, without ornamentation, which are navy blue, black, grey or white in color, may be worn